Blazin64/movie-rating-prediction/README.md

 # Movie rating prediction
-A project for COMP6/4118
+A project for COMP6/4118 in Spring 2019.

+By David Reddick and Thomas Goodman.

+This project uses Surprise and the SVD algorithm to demonstrate collaborative filtering on the MovieLens latest small dataset.

 ## Setup instructions

-This Python 3 based project uses Numpy, Surprise, and Tkinter.
+You will need to have Python 3 installed on your system.

-Run this command to install them:
+Run this command to install a few extra dependencies:
 ```
 pip3 install numpy scikit-surprise tkinter
 ```